It’s Thursday and it’s a good day to talk about the health benefits of sassafras.

 Its anti-inflammatory properties also extend its effects to your gastrointestinal system.

-3. Sassafras Helps Relieve Pain
+5. Sassafras May Help Relieve Pain

 Besides sassafras’ anti-inflammatory properties, it also has analgesic properties that help in dealing with pain.